Ramada Resort Kooralbyn Valley Pro-Am – 31st JULY 2019

 Shotgun Start: 7:00am and 12:15pm (Competitors must be prepared to play at the time allocated)

-Single Stableford – Mens A & B, Womens
+Single Stableford – Mens A & B, Women

 Accommodation packages available (see Entry Form for details).

-HOW TO ENTER – Click HERE to view and download the Pro-Am Amateur Entry Form
+HOW TO ENTER – Click HERE to view and download the Pro-Am Amateur & Sponsor Entry Form

-SPONSORSHIP – Click HERE to view and download Sponsorship Packages
+SPONSORSHIP – Click HERE to view and download Sponsorship Brochure

 QUERIES?
 Call the Pro-Shop on 07 5544 5919 or email firstname.lastname@example.org

 On Tuesday 3rd and Wednesday 4th October 2017, the Ramada Resort Kooralbyn Valley Pro-Am brought 65 golf professionals and a score of amateurs together to take on Queensland’s most challenging course.

 The two-day event formed part of the 2017 Ladbrokes Pro-Am Series – a national event platform for both professional and amateur golfers.
 A feeder Tour for the PGA Tour of Australasia, the Pro-Am season hosts tournaments across Australia and New Zealand with close to 200 events run at local golf clubs.